colehaus/colex/posts/quorum/main.md

 this.
 For the moment, the beta distribution gives passable results for its simplicity.
-[^bound-50]: As long as our critical level is greater than 50%, it can't be true that both bounds fail to cross 0.
+[^bound-50]: As long as our critical level is greater than 50%, it can't be true that both bounded regions fail to cross 0.
 Overlapping bounds allow us to look at just the bound which "crosses zero the least".
 If it still crosses zero, quorum has failed.
 If it doesn't cross 0, the other bound does and quorum has been reached.
+ANOTHER WAY TO LOOK AT IT
-[^single-bound]: For visual clarity, the plots below take the approach of showing only the bound which "crosses 0 the least", as described in a previous sidenote.
+[^single-bound]: For visual clarity, the plots below take the approach of showing only the bound which "crosses 0 the least", as described in
+<a href="#bound-50">a previous sidenote</a>.

 <menu id="sample-size" type="popup">
   <menuitem label="Many votes" type="radio" checked="checked"></menuitem>